The purpose of this quick setup tutorial is to describe the basic steps in setting up your domain on Broadsign Direct.

-- Whitelist of folder ID#s (display units and criteria): Send us the folder ID#s of display units and criteria that you want to whitelist.
+- Add folder ID#s (display units and criteria) to the allow list: Send us the folder ID#s of display units and criteria that you want to add to the allow list.
 We need to sync selected display units and criteria from your Broadsign Control Administrator domain with Broadsign Direct.
-To do this, decide which folders will contain whitelisted display units and criteria.
+To do this, decide which folders will contain the display units and criteria added to the allow list.
 Any resources (including sub-folders) that appear in either of these folders will sync with your domain on Broadsign Direct.

-Warning: Be sure to only whitelist folders that contain display units and criteria that are in production.
-Refrain from including test resources in the whitelisted folders.
+Warning: Be sure to only add folders to the allow list that contain display units and criteria that are in production.
+Refrain from including test resources in the folders added to the allow list.

 Once Broadsign receives this information, we will create your domain and provide you with Admin user credentials.